rbrtm984/ship-log/README.md

 # waka-smith

-this app requires you have the WakaTime extension installed on VSCode

-when you open this app and input the name of one of your projects in the input field the app will mamke
+This app is built with React, Express, SQL and CSS.
+It utilizes the WakaTime API to tell you how much time you spent coding a particular project on a given day.
+As such, it requires you to have the WakaTime Extension installed on your VSCode.